 - 400 – there’s problem on the client side

-The error codes tell the browser that the HTTP request has been unsuccessful.
-Kinda like if you were to dial an incorrect number when trying to contact your friend and the person on the end of the phone kindly tells you you’ve made a mistake and contacted the motel instead.
+Error codes tell the browser that the HTTP request has been unsuccessful.
+Kinda like if you were to dial an incorrect number when trying to contact your friend and the person on the end of the phone kindly tells you you’ve made a mistake and contacted a hotel instead.

 APIs also use the same HTTP requests when processing API calls.
 More on that later.